What is the United States Department of Defense?

 DOD Departments

 The DoD has several major components, including the military departments: the Army, Navy, Air Force, and Marine Corps.
 Each military department is headed by a civilian Secretary who reports to the Secretary of Defense.
-These departments are responsible for their respective military services’ recruitment, training, equipping, and readiness.
+These departments are responsible for the recruitment, training, equipping, and readiness of their respective military services.

 In addition to the military departments, the DoD includes several defense agencies and combatant commands.
 Defense agencies, such as the Defense Intelligence Agency (DIA) and the Defense Logistics Agency (DLA), provide specialized services and support to the military.
 Combatant commands, such as the U.S. Central Command (CENTCOM) and U.S. European Command (EUCOM), have geographic or functional responsibilities for military operations in specific world regions.